Rooskey hotel intended for asylum seekers centre of legal dispute

 The hotel closed in 2011 and Paradub claims it entered in 2016 into an agreement to buy the hotel for €600,000 from Mr Kiernan, of Glenart Avenue Blackrock, Co Dublin, which he has failed to complete.

-Paradub initiated High Court proceedings in 2017 after it discovered from local media reports a plan had been put in place to use the property to house refugees.
+Paradub initiated High Court proceedings in 2017 after it discovered from local media reports a plan had been put in place to use the property to house asylum seekers.

 The company claims this breaches the purchase agreement and is an attempt to frustrate the sale of the property.